Skip to content

 Starter Kits:

-Some suppliers such as H S Walsh and Cookson Gold offer student tool kits for those starting out.
+Some suppliers such as H S Walsh and Cookson Gold offer student tool kits for those starting out, we were able to order these at university during our first week.
+These can be a good starting point, however some people prefer to buy their own curation of starting tools.

 Below, I have put together a list of tools that I think are quite handy to get you going.
 From here you can develop and add to your collection.
 People’s tool choices are very personal, so feel free to do your research before you purchase your tools, this is merely a guide.